Privacy Policy | Hasura GraphQL APIs, Backend & Engine

-, or any other Agreement that you have entered into with Hasura).
-Unless we define a term in this Policy, all capitalized words used in this Privacy Policy have the same meanings as in our Hasura Platform Terms of Service

-, or any other Agreement that you have entered into with Hasura.
+Unless we define a term in this Policy, all capitalized words used in this Privacy Policy have the same meanings as in our Hasura Cloud Terms of Service or Website Terms of Use or Support and Consulting Services Agreement, or any other Agreement that you have entered into with Hasura.

-IF YOU DO NOT AGREE WITH OUR POLICIES AND PRACTICES, DO NOT REQUEST, ACCESS, INSTALL, DOWNLOAD, REGISTER WITH, OR USE THE PLATFORM, THE SERVICES, OR THE ENGINE.
-IF YOU DO NOT AGREE WITH THE TERMS OF THIS POLICY, PLEASE DO NOT ACCESS AND USE THE PLATFORM, THE SERVICES, OR THE ENGINE.
+IF YOU DO NOT AGREE WITH OUR POLICIES AND PRACTICES, DO NOT REQUEST, ACCESS, INSTALL, DOWNLOAD, REGISTER WITH, OR USE THE CLOUD PLATFORM, ENTERPRISE PLATFORM, THE SERVICES, OR THE ENGINE.
+IF YOU DO NOT AGREE WITH THE TERMS OF THIS POLICY, PLEASE DO NOT ACCESS AND USE THE CLOUD PLATFORM, ENTERPRISE PLATFORM, THE SERVICES, OR THE ENGINE.

 NOTE THAT WE DO NOT SELL YOUR PERSONAL INFORMATION, NOR DO WE INTEND TO DO SO.

-IF YOU HAVE ANY QUESTIONS REGARDING THIS PRIVACY POLICY, PLEASE SEND US AN EMAIL AT [email protected]
+IF YOU HAVE ANY QUESTIONS REGARDING THIS PRIVACY POLICY, PLEASE SEND US AN EMAIL AT [email protected].

+WE DO NOT SELL YOUR PERSONAL INFORMATION, NOR DO WE INTEND TO DO SO.
+WE DO NOT GIVE ACCESS TO YOUR PERSONAL INFORMATION TO THIRD PARTIES EXCEPT TO SUBPROCESSORS TO ASSIST US IN THE PROVISION OF OUR SERVICES TO YOU.

-When you use the Hasura Services (as defined below), we will collect information in accordance with this Policy.
+APPLICABILITYWhen you use the Hasura Services (as defined below), we will collect information in accordance with this Policy.
 “Hasura Services” mean:

-- The Platform, Engine and Services which help you to set up and build software and web based applications through the use of a layer of computing infrastructure owned and licensed to you by Hasura.
+- The Cloud Platform, Engine, Enterprise Platform and Services which help you to set up and build software and web based applications through the use of a layer of computing infrastructure owned and licensed to you by Hasura.

-- The Hasura website, which describes the Hasura Platform, Engine and Services, allows you to sign up for or download the Hasura Platform, Engine and Services, and gives you information on other activities that we organize or participate in, such as events, conferences, newsletters, MOOC’s etc.
+- The Hasura website, which describes the Cloud Platform, Enterprise Platform, Engine and Services, and allows you to sign up for or download the Cloud Platform, Enterprise Platform, Engine and Services, and gives you information on other activities that we organize or participate in, such as events, conferences, newsletters, MOOC’s etc.

+- Other Hasura owned websites like https://graphql.asia/ where conferences and events are organized by Hasura

 - All other products and services provided by Hasura, including any support services.

+WEBSITES COVEREDThe Service is currently provided through the Websites identified with the following URLs (Uniform Resource Locators) and their subdomains: http://www.hasura.io and https://graphql.asia/.

+Our Websites may contain links to other Websites where we might host conferences and/or events.
+We are not responsible for the information practices or the content of such other Websites.
+We encourage You to review the privacy statements of other Websites to understand their information practices.

-We collect the following information from you, which is collectively referred to as Personal Information (“Personal Information”), as this information identifies you as an individual.
+INFORMATION THAT WE COLLECTWe collect the following information from you, which is collectively referred to as Personal Information (“Personal Information”), as this information identifies you as an individual.

 Note that Personal Information is commonly referred to as personal information or personally identifiable information (the “PII”) in the US and as Personal Data in Europe.
 Throughout this Privacy Policy, we will refer to such information as Personal Information, unless a statutory definition otherwise applies.
 Also note that Personal Information includes User Information as defined below.